 Further, the decoupled system promotes parallel development.
 It can divide work among different android developers, which will cut down the development time.

-Herein, we are going to explain the two most famous patterns of Android architecture.
+Herein, we are going to explain the two most famous patterns of Android application architecture.
 They are called as MVC (Model – View – Controller) and MVP (Model – View – Pattern).

 One of the simplest answers is that everything should be planned in a proper way, and this is something, which is bound to happen when it comes to Android app development.
 In this way, if you are going to work on any Android project, then it needs to be done by choosing an app architecture first.